julianespinel/stockbot/README.md

 The project has three directories at the root level:

-1. docs: contains files related to documentation.
+1. `docs`: contains files related to documentation.
-2. infra: contains CDK files that define the infrastructure.
+2. `infra`: contains CDK files that define the infrastructure.
-3. src: contains the source code and tests of the bot.
+3. `src`: contains the source code and tests of the bot.

 ### Source code